Dave Saunders Podcast Onesheet

 MY APPROACH

-I'm direct, but I'm not a jerk about it.
-I've made every mistake I warn founders about—some of them multiple times.
 I've worked with brilliant people and absolute nightmares.
-I've raised money from billionaires and bootstrapped companies to millions.
-I've built products that saved lives and products that died before launch.
+I've raised money from billionaires and I've bootstrapped.
+I've shipped products that made it into operating rooms, and I've shipped products that died before launch.

 EPISODE TOPICS & TALKING POINTS